googleapis/python-spanner-django/README.rst

 Installation
 ------------

-To use this library you'll need a Google Cloud Platform project with the Cloud Spanner API enabled.
-See the `Cloud Spanner Python client docs
+Using this library requires a Google Cloud Platform project with the Cloud Spanner API enabled.
+See the Spanner' Python Client `documentation
 <https://github.com/googleapis/python-spanner/#quick-start>`__ for details.

-Use the version of ``django-google-spanner`` that corresponds to your version of Django.
-For example, ``django-google-spanner`` 2.2.x works with Django 2.2.y.
-(This is the only supported version at this time.)
+The version of ``django-google-spanner`` must correspond to your version of Django.
+For example, ``django-google-spanner`` 2.2.x works with Django 2.2.y (Note: this is the only supported version at this time).

-The minor release number of Django doesn't correspond to the minor release number of ``django-google-spanner``.
+The minor release numbers of Django may not correspond to the minor release numbers of ``django-google-spanner``.
 Use the latest minor release of each.

 To install from PyPI: